till1993/arw_cleanup/README.md

 - Scans the specified directory for all regular files; add `--recursive` to also process subdirectories.
 - Identifies `.ARW` and `.JPG` files case‑insensitively.
 - Collects the base names (e.g. `DSC01234` from `DSC01234.ARW`).
-- Deletes every `.ARW` for which there is no `.JPG` with the same base name (case‐insensitive match) in the same directory, or moves it into a quarantine folder when requested.
+- Moves every unmatched `.ARW` into the auto-created `_arw_quarantine` folder (default) or deletes it if you opt in with `--delete`.
 - Prints progress: counts found, how many will be deleted, and any deletion errors.

 Notes:
 - Matching is purely by file name (without extension) — no metadata inspection.
 - Only the specified directory is processed by default; use `--recursive` to include subfolders.
 - In recursive mode, JPG/RAW matching is performed per directory: only a `.JPG` in the same directory protects a `.ARW` there.
-- Both the file extensions and the base‐name comparison are case‐insensitive.
+- Both the file extensions and the base-name comparison are case-insensitive.
 - Recursive scans can take longer on large directory trees.
-- `--quarantine` creates `_arw_quarantine` in the target directory (if needed) and moves unmatched RAW files there, preserving relative paths.
+- `_arw_quarantine` sits at the root of the scanned directory and preserves relative folder names so you can restore files later.

 ## Safety First